1DSAG/IDM8.x/readme.txt

 IdM GIT Integration git-export-0.1.zip
 * export IdM configuration and push it to a GIT repository
 * supporting oracle.
-Further versions in progress
+Further versions in progress DISPATCHER_START_CONTROL.zip
+* example for start control of dispatcher in a seperated environment
+* based on linux, shell script using ksh